progfolio/elpaca/doc/manual.md

 # UI

 Elpaca has a UI mode available for managing packages.
-The main entry points to the UI are the `elpaca-manager`, `elpaca-log`, and `elpaca-status` commands.
+The main entry points to the UI are the `elpaca-manager` and `elpaca-log` commands.
 Each of these commands utilize modes derived from `elpaca-ui-mode`.

 The following commands are available in the `elpaca-ui-mode`: